 |Weather-appropriate clothing (for the Breton climate!)||€250|

-International students may be eligible for government grants awarded by the Ministry of Foreign Affairs for education, internships, or language courses in France.
-Most of them are allocated by the cooperation and cultural services in French Embassies and Consulates abroad.
-Prior to departure, prospective candidates must contact these services in their country of origin to obtain any relevant information, including acceptance criteria, selection process, and necessary documents.
+International students may be eligible for government grants awarded by the French Ministry of Foreign Affairs, for education, internships, or language courses in France.
+Most of these are allocated by the cooperation and cultural services in French Embassies and Consulates abroad.
+Prior to departure, prospective candidates must contact these services in their country of origin to obtain any relevant information - including acceptance criteria, selection process, and necessary documents.
 The French Ministry of Foreign Affairs website lists the different grants available.

-As an international student, you can open (in euros or another currency) a non-resident or a resident bank account, depending on the length of your stay.
+As an international student, you can open a bank account (in euros or another currency) as a resident on non-resident, depending on the length of your stay.

 The RIB [Relevé d’Identité Bancaire], available from your bank, is a printout of your bank account details.
-This is needed for most transactions on your account (e.g. salary, grants, direct debits/standing orders, etc.).
+It is needed to set up most transactions on your account (e.g. salary, grants, direct debits/standing orders, etc.).

 Debit and credit cards

 Major credit cards, including Visa and Mastercard, are accepted by most French retailers (sometimes a €10 minimum spend applies).
-ATMs/cash machines can be found almost everywhere.
+ATMs/cash dispensers can be found almost everywhere.
 Cash payments are accepted in euros only.